 Ultimately, my diagnosis of Celiac has proven to be a serendipitous blessing!
 Does it come with challenges, absolutely.

-Thank you for visiting CeliacCorner and reading about my journey.
+Thank you for visiting CeliacCorner and reading about my Celiac journey.
 I hope you will find my experience to be of some comfort and encouragement as you begin, or continue, your journey into a healthy gluten-free lifestyle.
 Be patient, healing doesn’t happen overnight, but you will feel better with time & eating gluten-free, and if you do not feel well after a period of time, continue to advocate for your health!
-My passion for spreading awareness led me to create CeliacCorner, along with others dedicated to the cause.
-My intention is to keep the site as uplifting an experience as possible for my visitors … some of whom have just come through a tunnel of darkness, to finally arrive at a diagnosis.
-In addition to providing visitors with important Celiac facts, I hope you will enjoy the posted recipes, product reviews, shopping tips & travel stories … perhaps you will become inspired to share a story of your own!
+My passion for spreading awareness led me to create CeliacCorner, and my intention is to keep the site as uplifting an experience as possible for my readers … some of whom have just come through a tunnel of darkness, to finally arrive at a diagnosis.
+In addition to providing visitors with important Celiac medical information and news, I hope you will enjoy our posted recipes, product reviews, shopping tips & travel stories … perhaps you will become inspired to share a story of your own!

 Wishing you well!